Petrella/scss-barebone/README.md

 ## Aims

 - Set up starting point for web projects with common methods and task runner
-- Using browserSync for updating the page live
+- Using browserSync for updating the page live in development mode
 - Using SCSS to enhance CSS-Coding
-- Using straigth forward minify-css and minify-js to produce low-footprint output
+- Using straight forward minify-css and minify-js to produce low-footprint output

 ## Used in this projects